 Growing a community garden

-After five years of waiting and with high-rise developments closing in, residents living near a small park in Sydney’s inner-city suburb of Redfern are growing organic food and they have even convinced the council to make the whole space chemical-free.
+After five years of waiting and with high-rise developments closing in, residents living in Sydney’s inner-city suburb of Redfern are growing organic food in a local park the council has promised to make chemical-free.
 Malcolm McGuire writes.

 I live in Redfern, an area important to and synonymous with Aboriginal people.
 Not least because of the Redfern Park speech in 1992, which redefined Australia’s attitudes to its indigenous people.
 Redfern stands on Gadigal land.